MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-a-site-collection-2019.md

 Farm administrators can use PowerShell to view site collection upgrade status.

-## Review site collections upgraded to SharePoint Server 2016
+## Review site collections upgraded to SharePoint Server 2019 Public Preview
 <a name="ver"> </a>

 After the site collections have been upgraded to SharePoint Server 2019 Public Preview, review your upgraded sites to fix any issues after you have upgraded a site collection.
 Use the steps in this section to identify any issues before you upgrade your production environment.